guyroyse/bertha/README.md

 For example, using a simple terminal an exchange might look something like this:

-    VERSION
+    version
-    *1.0.0*
+    v1.0.0
-    PIN 1 OUTPUT
+    setPinMode 1 OUTPUT
-    *OK*
+    OK: pin 1 set to OUTPUT
-    PIN 1 ON
+    digitalWrite 1 1
-    *OK*
+    OK: pin 1 set to 1
-    PIN 2 INPUT
+    setPinMode 2 INPUT
-    *OK*
+    OK: pin 2 set to INPUT
-    PIN 2
+    digitalRead 2
-    *ON"
+    OK: pin 2 is 1

 With this protocol in place the second piece of Bertha shines.
-This protocol is then wrapped in an API for several of the common and popular languages.
+Out protocol is wrapped in an API for several of the more common and popular languages.
 Ruby is planned first and the API will look something like this.

     Bertha.open <port> do |bertha|
       bertha.version     # returns 1.0.0